 - Seeking help means potentially revealing something you're deeply private about

 - Use private browsing for recovery resources, not for porn.
-Ironic, but practical.
-If you need to read articles like this one without someone asking questions, that’s okay.
+If you need to read articles like this one without someone asking questions, that can be a practical privacy step.

 - Journal in a notes app with a passcode, or use a physical notebook you keep in your school bag.

 - If you can install a content blocker on your own device, do it.
-It doesn’t need to be perfect; it just needs to add friction.
+It only needs to add friction.
 Even a few seconds of delay during an urge can make the difference.

 Peer pressure and normalization